Burnham-on-Crouch Lifeboat Station: History

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.

-More stations were opened, and in May 1966, a lifeboat station was established at West Mersea, with the arrival of a Inshore lifeboat, the unnamed D-95.
+More stations were opened, and in May 1966, a lifeboat station was established at Burnham-on-Crouch, with the arrival of a Inshore lifeboat, the unnamed D-95.

 However, it was decided to close the station in 1968, as it was felt that there were sufficient rescue assets in the area, and D-95 was withdrawn at the end of the summer season.
 This decision was soon rescinded, following a move by the RAF to withdraw the rescue helicopters from RAF Manston.
 D-73 was placed at Burnham-on-Crouch in 1969.

 From the beginning, the lifeboat had been kept at the Royal Corinthian Yacht Club, but the slipway was narrow and steep, and there was no room for expansion for extra facilities.
 When it was proposed to place an additional and larger Inshore lifeboat at Burnham-on-Crouch, the ideal solution was to relocate to the current site at Burnham Yacht Harbour.
 Plans for the construction of a two-storey lifeboat station were approved, and work started in April 1996.
 The building was completed at a cost of £97,000 in October 1996.